Our Members

 James was appointed Chief Executive of Eden Court, Scotland’s largest single-site arts venue, in 2017 and during his tenure steered the company through a period of significant growth and change.

-James is regularly invited to speak at conferences and events in the UK and overseas, he is a trustee of Scottish Ballet and the Compass Partnership of Schools.
+James is regularly invited to speak at conferences and events in the UK and overseas and he is a trustee of Scottish Ballet.

 James took up post as Chief Executive of the Theatre Royal Plymouth in January 2021.